Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Create and save the coupon (click to zoom)

-You’ll notice in the screenshot here there are probably a lot more tabs down the left-hand side of my interface that you might see in your WooCommerce interface.
+You’ll notice in the screenshot here there are probably a lot more tabs down the left-hand side of my interface than you might see in your WooCommerce interface.
 These extra tabs are added by Advanced Coupons for WooCommerce.

-Step 3: Set Up The “Add Products” Settings
+Step 3: Set up the “Add Products” settings.

 Now the important bit, configuring which product to give when the coupon is applied and in what quantity and what price.